 Whether you’re a power-walking aficionado or you’ve been running ultramarathons for decades, adding high-intensity interval training (HIIT) to your fitness routine can lead to major performance gains (not to mention visible muscle definition!).
-Here are the 6 things you need to know to approach your next HIIT like a pro.

 Even if you’re the fittest member of your friend group, HIIT workouts can kick your butt in a totally new way.
 Not sure what to expect?
 Heed this advice from Daphnie Yang, ISSA-certified personal trainer and creator of HIIT IT!, a high-intensity interval training workout in New York City – and then get ready to hit your next workout!

 1. Get comfortable being uncomfortable

 The purpose of high-intensity interval training is to get your heart rate so high that the body continues to demand oxygen for hours after the workout.

 Give it your all, huff and puff for air, and know that recovery is right around the corner

 “So expect to feel an uncomfortable burning sensation in your heart and legs,” says Yang.
 “Prepare to gasp for air and trust that you’re doing it right.”
 The goal of HIIT is to work to your maximum effort for 20, 30, 60, or however many seconds your instructor says.
 “So give it your all, huff and puff for air, and know that recovery is right around the corner,” Yang says.

 Fitness instructors love burpees because they’re a total-body strength and cardio exercise.
 “I guarantee you that any HIIT class you take will have burpees in it,” says Yang.
 “Burpees are one of the most effective ways to elevate the heart rate quickly while also recruiting lower body, upper body, and core muscles.”
 Pro tip: Form is key, so make sure your core is engaged and you’re moving with control, no matter how fast you want to go, Yang says.